They vary, depending on your field of study, but generally they are:

 For transfer applicants: Must obtain a cumulative GPA of 2.0 on all college work attempted.
 Students with less than 30 credit hours will have to meet entering freshman requirements.

-We offer a wide variety of associate, bachelor and master degrees in over 25 areas, including arts and sciences, nursing, and clinical lab sciences.
+We offer a wide variety of associate, bachelor and master degrees in over 25 areas, including arts and sciences, nursing, and medical lab sciences.
 See Academic Programs for a complete list of degrees offered.

 Complete an online application or stop by the Office of Admissions at 7525 Picardy Avenue in Baton Rouge.